CityofToronto/bdit_data-sources/bluetooth/README.md

 - Only aggregated data is available through the browser, the API must be used to acess raw data

 ## 6. Bliptrack API (Dan)
 Bliptrack provides an API for accessing their system through the Simple Object Access Protocol (SOAP).
+For those unfamiliar with SOAP, it is well explained in its [wikipedia](https://en.wikipedia.org/wiki/SOAP) article.
 In the context of data analysis, using the API over the browser to pull data has 2 main avantages:
-1. The ability to pull disagregate data
+- The ability to pull disagregate data
-2. Access to live travel time information
+- Access to live travel time information

-- overview of API methods
+The WSDL file for accessing Bliptrack can be accessed using `https://g4apps.bliptrack.net/ws/bliptrack/ExportWebServiceStateless?wsdl`

+#### Pulling travel time data:

+The `exportPerUserData()` method is used to pull raw data.
+It takes `username`, `password`, and `config` as input parameters.
+The `config` object contains all information required to specify the route to pull data from.
+Info about config is shown below

+INSERT PHOTO HERE